Abstraction Health

 Vitamin C

-Vitamin C is a required cofactor for collagen synthesis enzymes (prolyl and lysyl hydroxylase), and co-administration is widely recommended to support endogenous collagen production.
+Vitamin C is a required cofactor for collagen synthesis (hydroxylation of proline and lysine); co-administration may enhance the bioavailability and utilization of collagen peptides.

 Creatine